laygond/Behavioral-Cloning/README.md

 ## Directory Structure
 ```
-├── .gitignore                   # git file to prevent unnecessary files from being uploaded
-├── README_images                # Images used by README.md
-│   └── ...
-├── README.md
 ├── CarND-Behavioral-Cloning-P3
 │   ├── drive.p                  # test script: driving the car in autonomous mode (makes use of model.h5)
 │   ├── model.h5                 # trained Keras model ready for testing or keep training